-The standard terms and conditions of most IVAs state something like:
+The standard terms and conditions of most IVAs will state something like:

-You’re allowed to earn 10% more than we listed as your income in your IVA proposal.
+Let’s make this simpler…you’re allowed to earn 10% more than is listed as your income in your IVA proposal.

-Above the 10%, you’re allowed to keep 50% of whatever you earn on top of the first 10%.
+Above that 10%, you’re allowed to keep 50% of whatever you earn on top of the first 10%.
 The rest has to be paid into the IVA.

 The good part